quicwg/base-drafts/draft-ietf-quic-recovery.md

   PTO SHOULD be scheduled for min(RTO, PTO).

 MaxAckDelay is the maximum ack delay supplied in an incoming ack frame.
-Ack delays that are aren't used for an RTT sample or reference ack-only packets are excluded.
+MaxAckDelay excludes Ack delays that aren't included in an RTT sample because they're too large and those which reference an ack-only packet.
 When there is exactly one unacknowledged packet, the alarm duration includes time for a delayed acknowledgment to be received by including MaxAckDelay.

+QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant value for all connections.

 A PTO value of at least 2*SRTT ensures that the ACK is overdue.
 Using a PTO of exactly 1*SRTT may generate spurious probes, and 2*SRTT is simply the next